qmk/qmk_firmware/docs/understanding_qmk.md

 ##### Process Record

 The `process_record()` function itself is deceptively simple, but hidden within is a gateway to overriding functionality at various levels of QMK.
 The chain of events is listed below, using cluecard whenever we need to look at the keyboard/keymap level functions.
-Depending on options set in rule.mk or elsewhere, only a subset of the functions below will be included in final firmware.
+Depending on options set in `rules.mk` or elsewhere, only a subset of the functions below will be included in final firmware.

 * [`void process_record(keyrecord_t *record)`](https://github.com/qmk/qmk_firmware/blob/e1203a222bb12ab9733916164a000ef3ac48da93/tmk_core/common/action.c#L172)
   * [`bool process_record_quantum(keyrecord_t *record)`](https://github.com/qmk/qmk_firmware/blob/e1203a222bb12ab9733916164a000ef3ac48da93/quantum/quantum.c#L206)